Free cookie consent management tool by TermsFeed

 What is AMT and how will it impact Charity Flow-Through Financings?

-• Alternative Minimum Tax (AMT) is a feature of the Canadian Income Tax Act that places a floor on the percentage of taxes that a filer must pay to the government, no matter how many deductions or credits the filer may claim.
+• Alternative Minimum Tax (AMT) is a feature of the Canadian Income Tax Act that places a “floor” on the percentage of taxes that an individual filer must pay to the government, no matter how many deductions or credits the filer may otherwise claim.

-• Broadly speaking, the proposed amendments expand the AMT base by further limiting tax preference items, increase the basic exemption amount and the AMT rate, and extend eligibility for the general AMT exemption to additional types of trusts.
+• Broadly-speaking, the proposed amendments expand the AMT base by further limiting tax preference items, increase the basic exemption amount and increase the AMT rate, and extend eligibility for the general AMT exemption to additional types of trusts.

 Explore Next: